mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 ### Begin cross-team collaboration between the developers and support engineers.

-- **Result**: TinyPilot its first dev and support engineering crossover meeting.
+- **Result**: TinyPilot had its first dev and support engineering crossover meeting.
 - **Grade**: A

-There's work that the developers and support engineers can collaborate on, but I felt like it would go better if they met face-to-face first.
+There's work that the developers and support engineers can collaborate on, but I was delaying it until the two teams could meet face-to-face first.
 We had our first dev and support engineering crossover meeting, and now we're ready for the two teams to begin working together directly.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats